-Who is Brice Oligui Nguema, alleged coup leader in Gabon?
+Who is Brice Oligui Nguema, Gabon’s interim leader?

 A powerful figure

 Nguema is one of the most influential and enigmatic figures in the country today.
-As the son of a military officer, he was inclined to join the military from a young age and trained at the Royal Military Academy of Meknes, in Morocco.
+The son of a military officer, he trained at the Royal Military Academy of Meknes, in Morocco.

-His military skills were noticed by members of Gabon’s former President Omar Bongo’s Republican Guard.
-Nguema then served as Bongo’s “aides-de-camp” or military assistant to a commander in the guard, until the former Gabonese leader’s death in 2009.
+Nguema then served as Bongo’s “aides-de-camp” to a commander in former President Omar Bongo’s Republican Guard, until the former Gabonese leader’s death in 2009.

-When Omar Bongo’s son Ali Bongo rose to power in October 2009, Nguema was sent to Morocco and Senegal for diplomatic missions, but returned to Gabon in October 2018.
-In 2019, he took over as the head of the guard.
+When Omar Bongo’s son Ali Bongo rose to power in October 2009, Nguema was sent to Morocco and Senegal for diplomatic missions.
+A decade later, he took over as the head of the guard.

-The Gabonese Republican Guard, whose military officers are recognisable by their green berets, is the presidential guard.
-As its head, Nguema ensured they not only protected the country’s president, but also tried to fortify Gabon’s internal security systems with more precision shooters and modern military equipment.
-He also introduced a security reform in the Republican Guard by setting up the Special Intervention Section (SIS), which is directly headed by Ali Bongo.
+The guard, whose military officers are recognisable by their green berets, is responsible for presidential security.
+As its head, Nguema tried to fortify Gabon’s internal security systems with reforms that were seen as elongating Bongo’s stay in power.

-According to local media reports, Nguema also composed a song to protect the president with lyrics like “I would defend my president with honour and loyalty”.
+According to local media reports, Nguema also composed a song that included the line: “I would defend my president with honour and loyalty”.

 A businessman

-Besides military and diplomatic duties, Nguema was also entrepreneurial by nature and has been known in Gabonese circles for his millionaire status.
+Besides military and diplomatic duties, Nguema was seen as entrepreneurial and also believed to be a millionaire in Gabonese circles.

-According to a 2020 investigation by The Organized Crime and Corruption Reporting Project (OCCRP) on the Bongo family’s assets in the United States, Nguema was instrumental in expanding the family’s businesses overseas.
+According to a 2020 investigation by The Organized Crime and Corruption Reporting Project (OCCRP) on the Bongo family’s assets in the United States, Nguema invested in real estate, paying in cash.

 “He bought three properties in middle- and working-class neighbourhoods in the Maryland suburbs of Hyattsville and Silver Spring, just outside the capital, in 2015 and 2018.
 The homes were purchased with a total of over $1 million in cash,” the OCCRP report said.